 While the list if not exhaustive, few things which are not included above, are additional overtime costs for peers compensating for the gap, additional managerial bandwidth to compensate & replace the gap etc etc.

-Turnover Costs vary basis the talent replacement strategy, When a high performer quits, the loss of knowledge and work output hits the team hard.
+Attrition Costs vary basis the talent replacement strategy, When a high performer quits, the loss of knowledge and work output hits the team hard.
 It’s becomes very difficult for managers, who are responsible for talent replacement, to get the team running & to ensure the work gets delivered.